flori-schwa/IT-Sec2/Tutorials/Chapter_2_Crypto/05_AES_CBC_en.md

 int main(void)
 {
     /*
-     * The message contains 6 times all hexadecimal digits lined up in a row.
+     * The message contains all hexadecimal digits concatenated 6 times.
      * This makes it easy to see in the ciphertext that the same plaintext block encrypted with CBC gives different results.
      */
     const char* message = "0123456789ABCDEF0123456789ABCDEF0123456789ABCDEF0123456789ABCDEF0123456789ABCDEF0123456789ABCDEF";